An old trapper told me ‘It takes three years to learn to catch a fox. Three years, girlie.’

 That was back in 2012.
 As I found out, he was pretty much right.

-I’m now a Research Fellow with the Quantitative and Applied Ecology group (QAECO), working with Brendan Wintle to develop landscape-scale models of how fire and invasive predator management affect threatened native mammals.
+I’m a Research Fellow with the Quantitative and Applied Ecology group (QAECO) at the University of Melbourne.
+Working with Prof. Brendan Wintle, I use individual-based models and field experiments to investigate how fire and invasive predator management affect threatened native mammals.
+I currently supervise three awesome students: Matt Rees, Zoi Banikos and Jessie Moyses.

-I recently completed my PhD on Interactions between Invasive Predators, Native Mammals and Fire in a Forest Ecosystem with the Fire Ecology and Biodiversity research group at the University of Melbourne.
+I completed my PhD in 2016 on Interactions between Invasive Predators, Native Mammals and Fire in a Forest Ecosystem with the Fire Ecology and Biodiversity research group at the University of Melbourne.

 If you’d like to learn more about my research, would like a copy of a paper, or are interested in collaborating, please contact me at:

 School of BioSciences